 - 1/2 cup canned lump crabmeat

 - Pat corn dry; transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
 Bake at 450° for 12-15 minutes or until lightly browned, stirring once.

-- Meanwhile, in a Dutch oven, saute the onion, red peppers and celery in oil until tender.
-Add garlic; cook 1 minute longer.
-Stir in the broth, thyme, cayenne and corn.
+- Meanwhile, in a Dutch oven, saute the onion, red peppers, celery and garlic in oil until tender.
+Add the broth, thyme, cayenne and corn.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.

 - Combine flour and cream until smooth.
 Gradually stir into broth mixture; add cheese.
 Bring to a gentle boil; cook and stir for 2 minutes or until thickened and cheese is melted.
 Top servings with crab.
 Yield: 5 servings.

 "LOVE this soup--and it's been added to my soup favorites.
 I did have to make a few changes: family does not like corn and leaving it out made the soup a bit thin, so I separately cooked a couple of potatoes (diced, boiled, and slightly mashed) before adding them to the soup; the addition of the potatoes made this more chowder-like.
 I added half of a carrot (grated, which provided another color to the soup); and because of trying to keep costs down, I added the flaked-version of imitation crab meat.
 The soup is even better the next day.
 Truly delicious!"

 "This is sooooo delicious.
 Thanks for the recipe.
 I had to adjust this for my own way of eating but stayed true to the recipe as much as possible.
 I subbed arrowroot for regular flour, butter for the canola, canned coconut milk for the heavy cream (only because I didn't have any) and skipped the corn because I am grain free."